-Evolution of the turnover
+Evolution of turnover

-In a global champagne market that fell by -3.4% in volume over the twelve months of the financial year, Laurent-Perrier Group's turnover, relating to sales of champagne, stood at $\leq 231.3$ million, i.e. a variation of -1.2% at current exchange rates.
-Excluding the currency effect, it is $\leq 230.1$ million.
+In a global champagne market down 16.0% in terms of volume shipped over the period from 1 April 2020 to 31 March 2021 compared to the previous year, Laurent-Perrier Group sales of champagne totalled €184.7 million, down 20.1% at current exchange rates.
+Excluding the currency effect, it stands at €185.9 million.